Quebec City

 We did a little detour to see the Montmorency Falls.
 Deceiving a bit, the road was close so we end up on top and missing the beginning of the trail to go up.

 The falls are located about 12 km (7.5 mi) from the heart of old Quebec City.
 The area surrounding the falls is protected within the Montmorency Falls.
 There are staircases that allow you to view the falls from several different perspectives.
-A suspension bridge over the crest of the falls provides access to both sides of the park.

 To cross the little bridges you have to wash your hand and wear your mask.
 The bridge is very narrow.
 Not many people visiting, but some peoples wear their masks under their chin!!